 Common Complaint: "Barebells Makes Me Bloated"

 Search "Barebells bloating" online and you'll find countless complaints.
-The maltitol content is the likely culprit.
+The maltitol content is the likely culprit — the label itself warns of a laxative effect at excess consumption.

 That's All Protein: Zero Sugar Alcohols